dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ---------

-At full potential, duckyScript is closer to a **general-purpose language**.
+At full potential, duckyScript is much closer to a **general-purpose language**.

 You can:

 * Use Variables, Conditions, and Loops.
 * Read Buttons